-The sermons of Alma deserve at least a fraction of the L centuries-long attention that the epistles of the Apostle Paul have received.
-Alma's recorded sermons, whether formal or spontaneous, weave a tapestry of complex and variegated colors, of rich imagery, and yet of a bold and simple unity which holds in tight focus the unspeakable blessings of accepting the atonement of Jesus Christ.
+The sermons of Alma deserve at least a fraction of the centurieslong attention that the epistles of the Apostle Paul have received.
+Alma's recorded sermons, whether formal or spontaneous, weave a tapestry of complex and variegated colors, of rich imagery, and yet of a bold and simple unity that holds in tight focus the unspeakable blessings of accepting the Atonement of Jesus Christ.
 This chapter looks at only one of the colorful strands woven into Alma's sermons, that of reminiscences of his conversion experience: the three days during which he was completely unconscious, after the unexpected appearance of the angel of the Lord to him and several friends (see Mosiah 27; Alma 36).
-To be sure, students of the Book of Mormon have long recognized that Alma's lifechanging, three-day experience stood at the foundation of all that he did and said for the rest of his life.
+To be sure, students of the Book of Mormon have long recognized that Alma's life-changing, three-day experience stood at the foundation of all that he did and said for the rest of his life.
 But unlike Moses and Isaiah, who almost never referred to their life-changing experiences, Alma's memory of that remarkable ordeal was present with him to the point that all his sermons are infused with allusions to it.

-The passage which describes Alma's conversion experience in most detail, beginning with the appearance of the angel and recounting events of the next three days, is chapter 36 of his book.
-Importantly, we possess a second narration of the angel's words and the resulting impact on Alma in chapter 27 of the book of Mosiah.
-Moreover, this same passage records some of the words that Alma spoke immediately following his experience (vv 24-31).
-Because the angel's utterance is important for our study, and because by his own admission Alma did not hear all that the angel said-"the angel spake more things unto me, which were heard by my brethren, but I did not hear them. . . .
+The passage that describes Alma's conversion experience in most detail, beginning with the appearance of the angel and recounting events of the next three days, is chapter 36 of his book.
+Importantly, we have a second narration of the angel's words and the resulting impact on Alma in chapter 27 of the book of Mosiah.
+Moreover, this same passage records some of the words that Alma spoke immediately following his experience (see Mosiah 27:24-31).
+Because the angel's utterance is important for our study, and because by his own admission Alma did not hear all that the angel said-"the angel spake more things unto me, which were heard by my brethren, but I did not hear them; . . .
 I fell to the earth and I did hear no more" (Alma 36:11)-I shall borrow from the account in Mosiah 27 to fill in the picture.

-S. Kent Brown is professor of Ancient Scripture at Brigham Young University.
+S. Kent Brown is a professor of ancient scripture and director of ancient studies at Brigham Young University.